Best Small Business Loans for Women

 Even though over 39% of businesses in the U.S. are owned by women, and the Equal Credit Opportunity Act makes it illegal for lenders to discriminate against borrowers based on sex, many women still experience challenges and obstacles when trying to fund and grow their companies.

 There is some investor bias at play here, too.
-For example, only 2% of total investments went to women-owned businesses in 2022.
+For example, only 2% of total investments went to businesses with only female founders in 2024.
 Unfortunately, venture capitalists (VC) may harbor unwarranted concerns about a woman’s ability to successfully run a business while maintaining the more traditional role of mother and wife.
 In fact, a Harvard study showed that investors prioritized pitches made by male entrepreneurs, even if the overall business idea was identical.

 Based on these statistics, it’s clear more needs to be done to close the gender gap to ensure female leaders receive their fair share of resources.
 Working with a lender who focuses on supporting women-owned businesses can help female leaders claim what they deserve in the world of business.